good morning focus wheel

 My field of flowers:

-happy, joyful, at peace, confident, proud, succesful, on track, relaxed, trusting
+happy, joyful, at peace, confident, proud, successful, on track, relaxed, trusting

 And then I draw 10 or so big raindrops, big enough to fit a sentence or so in tiny writing.
 These will be filled with true-feeling statements that feed the feelings written in the flower field.
 It’s often hard to get started.
 It’s very important that each statement feels true, that they resonate with you, and that they are on the topic you are focus wheeling on, and support the feelings on the bottom of the page, not the top.
-It’s fine to say the same thing in different ways, because each different way of saying it is creating a neural pathway towards what you’re wanting, and that’s the whole point of this anyways...building neural pathways towards how you’d prefer to feel.
+It’s fine to say the same thing in different ways, because each different way of saying it is creating a neural pathway towards what you’re wanting, and that’s the whole point of this anyways...building neural pathways towards, familiarizing with the vibration of, how you prefer to feel.